Kingxukai/linux/Documentation/scsi/scsi_eh.rst

 2. How SCSI EH works
 ====================

-LLDD's can implement SCSI EH actions in one of the following two ways.
+LLDD's can implement SCSI EH actions in one of the woke following two ways.

  - Fine-grained EH callbacks